edwardoughton/pytal/README.md

 clusters, including Malawi, Uganda, Kenya, Senegal, Pakistan, Albania, Peru and Mexico.
 For different types of cellular technologies the cost composition can be obtained.

-## Example 5G costs for representative countries
+## Example of 5G costs for representative countries
 <p align="center">
   <img src="/figures/percentage_of_total_private_cost.png" />
 </p>

-The aim of achieving universal broadband is highly important for economic development, therefore `pytal` helps to quantify the social cost for this target given different user capacities (up to 25, 200 or 400 Mbps).
+The aim of achieving universal broadband is highly important for economic development, therefore `pytal` helps to quantify the social cost for this target given different user capacities (for example, up to 25, 200 or 400 Mbps per user as the peak speed).
+The social cost to society (the private cost + government cost) represents the cost of achieving universal broadband.
+This includes any net required government subsidy, after spectrum and taxation income is accounted for.

 ## Example technology costs for representative countries
 <p align="center">